RishikeshMagar/ManufacturingNet/docs/source/deep_learning_methods/MLP.rst

 *******
-DNN - Deep fully connected Neural Network
+DNN - Deep Neural Network
 *******

 Deep Neural Network is also known as Fully Connected Neural Net or Multi Layer Perceptron (MLP).
 DNN is a deep learning architecture which is widely used for regression as well as classification problems.
 DNN is capable of learning any mapping function and have been proven to be a universal approximation algorithm.